 4. Accept other people

 Do yourself a huge favor and accept other people.
-Judging others makes you do the same to yourself.
-Don’t allow other’s lives and beliefs to upset you because it causes you unnecessary pain and anger.
+Don’t allow others’ lives and beliefs to upset you.
+You’re causing unnecessary pain and anger.
+We can’t control what others do; no one can do that besides them.

 People will be different than you, and that’s totally okay.
 We are all different, and that’s what makes life awesome.

 You might disapprove of what others do, but you don’t have to join in with them.
+Don’t fight or resist what they do.
 Unless you love wasting your time and mental space, accept them and let them go.

-5. Accept where you are but plan where you’re going
+5. Accept where you are right now in life

 “Accept what is, let go of what was, have faith in what will be.”